-One of the most widely mentioned transference problems is that of dealing with homosexual impulses which may threaten the therapeutic relationship working when with paranoid schizophrenics.
-Techniques for dealing with disturbing homosexual elements of the transference have varied from the utilization of a female helper energetic (Federn.
-34. 35) to direct the discouragement of such tendencies in the patient, forcing him to recognize the dangers in the fulfillment of his homosexual fantasies, and advising him to have heterosexual intercourse (Eidelberg, 28).
+One of the most widely mentioned transference problems is that of dealing with homosexual impulses which may threaten the therapeutic relationship when working with paranoid schizophrenics.
+Techniques for dealing with disturbing homosexual elements of the transference have varied from the utilization of a female helper (Federn, 34, 35) to the direct energetic discouragement of such tendencies in the patient, forcing him to recognize the dangers in the fulfillment of his homosexual fantasies, and advising him to have heterosexual intercourse (Eidelberg, 28).
 It seemed advisable in the latter case to transfer the patient's sexual wishes at least in part to a female object in order to lessen the tension aroused by his homosexual trends and hence make them more analyzable.
 Some authors have suggested that the prospect of recovery in such patients may actually be better when they are treated by women since discussion of the homosexual tendencies is less likely to provoke a panic-like state than when treated by men.